CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 }
 {% endhighlight %}

 What is a bin, though?
-Torque automatically calculates two-dimensional bins that depend on the zoom level of your map and the resolution you define in the Torque flavor of CartoCSS using the resolution setting:
+Torque automatically calculates two-dimensional bins that depend on the zoom level of your map and the resolution, which is set within CartoCSS:

 {% highlight css %}
 -torque-resolution:2;